CutFEM/CutFEM-Library/README.md

 4 - run darcy.py

-Note : It is important to turn off the options for finding libraries if they are not installed, otherwise the compilation will not succeed.
+Note: It is important to turn off the options for finding libraries if they are not installed, otherwise the compilation will not succeed.

-Note : When compiling the python library, the MPI option should be turned off.
+Note: When compiling the python library, the MPI option should be turned off.

 On another hand, to update all modules (test, solver etc) one can do "git submodule update --init --recursive"